 Hence, using the function $ F( \cdot ) $ and its first derivative, the tail term gives

 Putting together the ``head" of the sum \eqref{Eq Head Left Capacity Expectation} and the ``tail" \eqref{Eq Tail Left Capacity Expectation}, the identity \eqref{Eq Capacity Left Expectation} follows.

-In order to compute the expectation of $ \cright $ given by the expression \eqref{Eq Capacity Right Expectation}, we repeat the same procedure, but, keeping in mind that the ``tail" \eqref{Eq Tail Left Capacity Expectation} has to be subtracted rather than added. \end{proof} In oder to ease future calculations, we will use the following estimates \begin{lemma} Let $ \sleft, \sright $ be the splitting item random variable defined above for the problems $ \Pi_{\lt}, \Pi_{\rt} $ then, their expectations satisfy
+We compute the expectation of $ \cright $ given by the expression \eqref{Eq Capacity Right Expectation} using the previous procedure but, keeping in mind that the ``tail" \eqref{Eq Tail Left Capacity Expectation}, has to be subtracted rather than added. \end{proof} In oder to ease future calculations, we will use the following estimates \begin{lemma} Let $ \sleft, \sright $ be the splitting item random variable defined above for the problems $ \Pi_{\lt}, \Pi_{\rt} $ then, their expectations satisfy

 \end{lemma} \begin{proof}[Sketch of the proof.]
 The proof of equation \eqref{Eq Split Expectation Left Right} is analogous to the proof of \textsc{Lemma} \ref{Thm Distribution Split Item}, because once $ \cleft $ is known/fixed, the conditional expectations depend strictly on the capacity of the particular 0-1KP, as well as the weight random variables $ \big( \upw(2i -1) \big)_{i = 1}^{\lambda} $, $ \big( \upw(2i) \big)_{i = 1}^{\lambda} $ for $ \Pi_{\lt}$ and $ \Pi_{\rt} $ respectively, whose distribution is uniform and independent from each other.